Archaeology and development

 We will, on request, specify exactly what archaeological works will be required for submission with a planning application or to satisfy an archaeological condition.
 The applicant/developer can then use this specification to get a quotation from an archaeological contractor and appoint them to carry out the work.
 The first stage is to prepare a written scheme of investigation (WSI) for the work.

 Archaeological contractors must be approved by us as competent to undertake the work.
-The county council's Archaeological Field Team is available to undertake work on a contract basis and will supply quotations on request.
 A list of registered archaeological organisations is maintained by the Institute for Archaeologists.

 We will monitor the work of the archaeological contractor to make sure that the specified work is carried out in full and to the required standard (see further advice on standards below).
 Once the work is complete and your contractor has provided a satisfactory report we will inform the local planning authority that the condition can be discharged.